 Untreated |

-| Piece Type |
+| Type of piece |

 Unique piece |

-The sugilite in this ring features the dark, dense violet tone characteristic of N'Chwaning material: completely opaque, with areas of intense mauve alternating with darker areas and fine matrix veins.
+The sugilite in this ring features the dark, dense violet tone characteristic of N'Chwaning material: completely opaque, with intense mauve areas alternating with darker areas and fine matrix veins.
 This tonal variation is not uniform — it is the visual signature of genuine high-quality mineral, impossible to replicate in synthetic or dyed materials.

-Sugilite in Lapidary Tradition
+Sugilite in lapidary tradition

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.